Translating Your App Content

 5. If you made any translations, click Translate to save them.

-7. In our app, the text Order is used as the command to order a product, and also used to refer to the Order entity.
-However, in Russia the translations for these two scenarios are different.
+7. In your app, the text Order is used as the command to order a product, and is used to refer to the Order entity.
+However, in Chinese, the translations for these two scenarios are different.
 To solve this issue, open the Product_NewEdit page.

 8. Edit the text on the button to reflect the verb to order.
-In Russian this is заказать.
+In Chinese, this is 下单.

-Order button on Product New Edit page translated into Russian
+Order button on Product New Edit page translated into Chinese

 9. Go to the Language > Batch Translate to open the dialog box and search for Order in the module MyFirstModule.